-The CAPQuaM measure development process sought to ground this measure in a definitional framework of what constitutes a high-risk specialty obstetrical service and what high-risk conditions/complications can be effectively managed before delivery.
+The CAPQuaM measure development process sought to ground this measure in a definitional framework of what constitutes a high-risk specialty obstetrical service and which high-risk conditions/complications can be effectively managed before delivery.
 We first established a construct of conditions (chronic illness and pregnancy-related problems) that potentially can be considered as high risk, increasing the risk of maternal and/or infant morbidity and mortality.
-We convened a multidisciplinary panel of national experts to provide leadership, including helping to establish definitions for availability of subspecialty and high-risk obstetrical services.
-The panel held a telephone meeting, conducted pre-work via email, and participated in a 2-day face-to-face meeting.
-By the conclusion of the meeting, the panel had highlighted which chronic diseases and pregnancy-related problems were most important to focus on, as well as the importance of multidisciplinary care.
-This is the first measure that we are aware of that addresses specifically the availability of high-risk obstetrical care for women with chronic illness and pregnancy-related problems.
+We convened a multidisciplinary panel of national experts to provide leadership, including helping to establish definitions for availability of multidisciplinary care.
+The Panel held a telephone meeting, conducted pre-work via email, and participated in a 2-day face-to-face meeting.
+By the conclusion of the meeting, the Panel had highlighted which chronic diseases and pregnancy-related problems were most important to focus on as well as the importance of multidisciplinary care.
+This is the first measure that we are aware of that addresses specifically the availability of multidisciplinary care for women with chronic illness and pregnancy-related problems.
 It reflects our perspective that the optimal health of children in the United States is fostered by healthy pregnancies and deliveries.